don/sencha-datastore/README.txt

-Sencha Touch Data Store Example
+Simple Sencha Touch Data Store Example

 Assuming you have Ruby and RubyGems installed